 For starters, check menus for symbols such as a v or a leaf marking dishes as vegetarian or vegan.
 When in doubt, ask the wait staff.
 Increasingly, servers are being trained to meet the needs of non-meat eaters.

 Airlines, trains and cruise ships are increasingly working to meet the needs of their vegetarian clientele.
 Before you plan a trip, check with transportation groups to see if they offer vegetarian options.
 Often you can find vegetarian meals, fruit plates and vegan and lacto-ovo vegetarian menu options.
-When in doubt, pack vegetarian snacks such as trail mix, granola bars and dried fruit.
+When in doubt, pack vegetarian snacks such as nuts and dried fruit.

-Ethnic restaurants are often ideal for vegetarians.
+Global cuisine restaurants often are ideal for vegetarians.
 Asian menus, such as Chinese, Japanese, Thai and Vietnamese, feature a variety of meatless options including rice and noodle dishes containing vegetables and tofu.
 However, if you do not eat fish, ask the wait staff whether dishes contain fish or oyster sauce.
 South Asian cuisines, including Indian, Sri Lankan, Burmese, Pakistani and Nepali, are known for meatless dishes using breads, lentils, beans, rice, curried vegetables and yogurts.
-If you do not consume dairy, ensure your dishes are prepared in vegetable oil instead of common ingredients like ghee (clarified butter), cream and paneer (a type of cheese).
-Also, be wary of fried dishes as they can be high in calories.
+If you do not consume dairy, ensure your dishes are prepared in vegetable oil instead of common ingredients such as ghee (clarified butter), cream and paneer (a type of cheese).

 Italian, Greek and Middle Eastern foods offer many meatless options such as pasta primavera, pasta marinara, falafel, couscous, minestrone soup, eggplant dishes, Greek salads and tabbouleh.
 Olives and feta cheese are high in sodium and should be limited if you're on a low-sodium diet.
 Mediterranean restaurants sometimes use large amounts of oil for sautéed dishes, dressings and sauces, which add fat and calories to food.
 Keep this in mind when making your menu selection.

 Vegetarian-friendly Mexican cuisine may include burritos, fajitas, tacos, enchiladas, quesadillas and tamales made using rice, beans and cheese.
-Spanish rice, guacamole and salsa are also vegetarian.
+Spanish rice, guacamole and salsa also are vegetarian (be sure rice isn't made using chicken stock).
 Refried beans may contain lard, so ask the restaurant staff if you are concerned.
-If you do not eat dairy, order dishes without cheese or sour cream.
+If you do not eat dairy, order dishes without cheese and sour cream.